gaboesquivel/gaboesquivel.com/content/bio.md

   <img alt="command line" src="/img/bio/gaboesquivel-speaker.jpg"  />
 </div>

-In 2011 I started to work independently as a freelance developer and during the course of the years, I have had opportunity to collaborate on many different projects and played several engineering roles.
+In 2011 I started to work independently as a freelance developer and during the years I have had opportunity to collaborate on many different projects and played several engineering roles.

 In 2017, I joined the neo-bank startup <a href="https://holawink.com" target="_blank">Wink</a> as a chief architect and led the formation of a world-class team and the development of the first version of the app.